-Medtronic plc (NYSE:MDT) was in 50 hedge funds’ portfolios at the end of September.
-MDT investors should be aware of an increase in enthusiasm from smart money lately.
-There were 49 hedge funds in our database with MDT holdings at the end of the previous quarter.
-Our calculations also showed that MDT isn’t among the 30 most popular stocks among hedge funds (see the video below).
+Medtronic plc.
+(NYSE:MDT) was in 50 hedge funds’ portfolios at the end of March.
+MDT has seen a decrease in enthusiasm from smart money in recent months.
+There were 55 hedge funds in our database with MDT holdings at the end of the previous quarter.
+Our calculations also showed that mdt isn’t among the 30 most popular stocks among hedge funds.

-Heading into the fourth quarter of 2019, a total of 50 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 2% from the second quarter of 2019.
-By comparison, 53 hedge funds held shares or bullish call options in MDT a year ago.
-So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q1’s end, a total of 50 of the hedge funds tracked by Insider Monkey were long this stock, a change of -9% from the fourth quarter of 2018.
+On the other hand, there were a total of 36 hedge funds with a bullish position in MDT a year ago.
+So, let’s find out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

-Let’s also examine hedge fund activity in other stocks – not necessarily in the same industry as Medtronic plc (NYSE:MDT) but similarly valued.
-We will take a look at SAP SE (NYSE:SAP), TOTAL S.A.
-(NYSE:TOT), Adobe Inc. (NASDAQ:ADBE), and salesforce.com, inc. (NYSE:CRM).
-This group of stocks’ market values are closest to MDT’s market value.
+Let’s also examine hedge fund activity in other stocks – not necessarily in the same industry as Medtronic plc.
+(NYSE:MDT) but similarly valued.
+These stocks are salesforce.com, inc. (NYSE:CRM), BHP Group (NYSE:BBL), Paypal Holdings Inc (NASDAQ:PYPL), and DowDuPont Inc. (NYSE:DWDP).
+All of these stocks’ market caps resemble MDT’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|